-Nexus Repository Manager Pro and Nexus Repository Manager OSS use role-based access control that gives administrators very fine-grained control over user rights to:
+Nexus Repository uses role-based access control (RBAC) that gives administrators very fine-grained control over user rights to:

 - read from a repository or a subset of repositories

 - administer the repository manager or specific parts of the configuration

 - access specific parts of the user interface

 - deploy to repositories or even just specific sections of a repository